 Did you send ETH or tokens from Binance to your MEW address, but don’t see them on MEW?

-First, double-check that your funds are on the BSC network.
+Step 1.
+First, double-check that your tokens are on the BSC network.

-In order to check this, head to BscScan and enter the public address (0x..) used to receive your funds from Binance.
+Head to BscScan and enter your public address (0x..) on MEW that you used to receive the transaction from Binance.

-If you sent ETH or another token, it will show your balance under the ‘Token’ drop-down towards the mid-left of the page.
+If you sent ETH, note that it will show your balance under the ‘Token’ drop-down towards the mid-left of the page.
 (This is because on BNB Smart Chain, ETH is not the main currency, but a token.
 BNB is the main currency of BNB Smart Chain.)

-After your find your tokens, it’s up to you whether or not you’d like to keep them on the BNB Smart Chain on your MEW wallet, or get them onto the Ethereum network on your MEW wallet as originally intended.
+After your find your tokens, it’s up to you whether you’d like to keep them on the BNB Smart Chain on your MEW wallet, or get them onto the Ethereum network on your MEW wallet as originally intended.

-If you want to switch back to Ethereum, you’ll need to send these funds back to Binance to swap them over.
+If you want to get the tokens onto Ethereum in MEW, you’ll need to send these funds back to Binance first.

 You will need a bit of BNB in your wallet to use as gas.
 This amount can be very small, such as 0.1 BNB.
 You can send some BNB from Binance for the gas.
 For this purpose, make sure you are sending on the BEP 20 BNB Smart Chain network so it ends up in the same wallet as the tokens you are trying to send.

 Once you’re ready, get a deposit address for Ethereum on the BEP20 BNB Smart Chain (formerly BSC) on Binance.
-Fill out your transaction, and send your funds through the BSC chain to Binance.
+Fill out your transaction, and send your funds through the BNB Smart Chain to Binance.

 See the following article on the Binance help center for details: